Round trip 5 days – Narsaq

 There are several shorter and longer hiking tours around Narsaq: If you want to visit Kvanefjeld, we advise that you take a taxi to the sheep farm in the valley (about 7 km).
 Otherwise it is quite a long day hike (20-25 km), and you have less time to look for stones!
 The walks to Dyrnæs and Narsaq Point are also recommended (7-8 km), as well as to the summit of Tasiigaaq (the smaller of the two mountains near the town that serve as a landmark for Narsaq).
 Ask for more information at the tourist office, near the museum.

-Boat transfer Itilleq – Narsarsuaq.
-Boat trip to the Qooroq Ice Fjord.
-A boat trip among icebergs of all colours, sizes and shapes.
+Transfer from Narsaq to Narsarsuaq followed by a boat trip to the Qooroq Ice Fjord – a trip among icebergs of all colours, sizes and shapes.
 When the glacier is in view, the boat engine is stopped, so you can enjoy the absolute silence and a drink chilled with glacier ice – more than 1000 years old!

 Accommodation in Narsarsuaq for 1 night.